 9) It’s A Great Way To Make Connections In The Field & Network Organically

 Sure, that stint you’re planning on working in a Midwest hospital may be a travel nursing assignment now, but make the right connections with healthcare professionals and it can become a permanent option later.
 Collect business cards, names, and social media connections at each assignment and you’ll have an exceptionally impressive digital “rolodex” in no time.
 This can work the other way, as well.
 If you find yourself putting down roots and an old travel colleague puts out feelers for relocation, you’re in a great place to make a recommendation.
 You may even be in a position to collect a referral bonus from your facility!

 10) It’s One Of The Best Ways For New Nursing Grads To Explore Career Paths

 Rather than being “locked in” to a position at a local hospital or clinic, travel nursing allows you the freedom to explore a nearly endless variety of specialties, patient care methodologies, and even geographic living options.
-If you’re a new RN and unsure of which specific career path you’d like to pursue, this exposure is a great way to earn a very good living while making up your mind.
-Especially if you are a recently graduated nursing student, a travel job with more fluidity in location can help you identify your future goals and plans.
+If you’re a new registered nurse and unsure of which specific career path you’d like to pursue, this exposure is a great way to earn a very good living while making up your mind.
+Especially if you are a new nurse grad, a travel job with more fluidity in location can help you identify your future goals and plans.
 If a particular assignment ends up being more challenging than expected, you don’t need to spend years in the position or risk gaps in your resume – the travel nursing assignment simply ends and you’re free to pursue your next opportunity.